I was wrong earlier when I said that Charlie Wrangell was speaking exclusively on Fox.

 Well, let me take that back.

-When I say I'm trying to explain, it means I think that I don't think you've got the brains to understand it.
+When I say I'm trying to explain, it means I think I don't think you've got the brains to understand it.

-That's of course not the case.
+That's, of course, not the case.

 I'm just sharing with you my thought and my opinion.